 I was there for later stage stuff.
 At no point that I have the need to write out a business plan specifically, I had the need to write out a marketing plan, how I was going to go to the market with what I had.
 I had the need to figure out how much debt I could accrue and how going to afford it all.
 I never went to raise money first so they never had to convince anybody of what I was doing.
 If I was going to fail, it was all on me.
 If I was going to succeed it was all on me, which was great.
 I started with financial models.
 I didn’t write this for anybody else.
 I wrote it for me to go, “What is the internal rate of return on this product, of this type of real estate asset and the way that I’m looking to change the way that it will operate and function.”

 You started in the numbers which is so interesting because you are such a creative person.
 That’s what I was thinking.
 I would expect you with this visualization.

-To be totally fair, sixteen years ago I was a working artist full time and that’s when I dreamed up Rise Housing.
+To be totally fair, sixteen years ago I was a working artist full time and that’s when I dreamed up Rise Markets.
 I thought somebody with an MBA would go and do it.